yoosufcancode/dm-bypass/selected_features.md

 - **Description**: Success of carries attempted under pressure
 - **StatBomb Columns**: `type.name == 'Carry'`, `under_pressure`, `subsequent outcome`
 - **Aggregation**: successful_pressured_carries / pressured_carries
-- **Note**: ⚠️ Calculation error detected in current implementation
+- **Note**: ⚠️ Calculation error detected in current implementation. **Root Cause**: Uses `timestamp_seconds` which should be available from context, but may have issues with time window calculation or event matching logic.
+Needs verification.

 ### successful_dribbles
 - **Category**: Carrying & Dribbling
 - **Description**: 1v1 take-ons won
 - **StatBomb Columns**: `type.name == 'Duel'`, `duel.type.name == 'Tackle'`, `duel.outcome.name` contains 'Won', `player.id`
 - **Aggregation**: count rows
-- **Note**: ⚠️ Calculation error detected in current implementation
+- **Note**: ⚠️ Calculation error detected: All values are zero per match, which is impossible. **Root Cause**: Code incorrectly searches for `type_name == "Take On"` instead of `type_name == "Duel"` with `duel.type.name == "Tackle"`.
+Logic mismatch between specification and implementation.

 ### carries_leading_to_shot
 - **Category**: Carrying & Dribbling
 - **Description**: Carries culminating in team shot
 - **StatBomb Columns**: `carry.id` referenced by `shot.carry_id`
 - **Aggregation**: count rows
-- **Note**: ⚠️ Calculation error detected in current implementation
+- **Note**: ⚠️ Calculation error detected: All values are zero per match, which is impossible. **Root Cause**: Code checks for `carry.id` and `shot.carry_id` columns.
+While `shot.carry_id` is extracted in `clean_events()`, the StatsBomb data may not populate this field, or the IDs may not match between carry and shot events.
+The merge operation fails because no matching IDs are found.

 ### carries_leading_to_key_pass
 - **Category**: Carrying & Dribbling
 - **Description**: Carries ending in key pass/assist
 - **StatBomb Columns**: `carry.id` referenced by `pass.carry_id`
 - **Aggregation**: count rows
-- **Note**: ⚠️ Calculation error detected in current implementation
+- **Note**: ⚠️ Calculation error detected: All values are zero per match, which is impossible. **Root Cause**: Code checks for `pass.carry_id` column which is extracted in `clean_events()`, but the StatsBomb data may not populate this field, or the IDs may not match between carry and pass events.
+The merge operation fails because no matching IDs are found.

 ## Defensive Contribution